Covid-19 Risk Assessment

 Visits Inside the Home

-From 10th July I will be in a position to be able to recommence home visits under revised operating procedures.
+When lockdown regulations permit, I will be in a position to be able to recommence home visits under revised operating procedures.
 If an indoor consultation is the only option then the following controls will be in place:

 - I will stay at least 1m away from customers at all times;